 A 30% deposit of your total package is due when you sign up.
 Final payment, plus a $300 refundable security deposit per person, is due February 28, 2019.
 If you cancel prior to February 28, you will receive back your payment less a $200 deposit per person.
 No refunds are allowed on cancellations received after February 28, 2019.
 Please consider purchasing trip insurance.
 If you do not have your own, Travelex has a good policy available for Offshore Sailing School students.

 The Mallorca Colgate Sailing Adventures Flotilla Cruise fleet is four fast and fun to sail Jeanneau 47.4 monohulls, with just 15 cabins available.
 These identical yachts have four cabins, four heads (bathrooms), big spacious decks, a large main salon and so many other cruising comforts, you’ll love sailing this boat in the Balearics.
 Created by Jeanneau’s designer, Philippe Briand, the 47.4’s cabins, heads and storage areas flow into the main salon with no door sills and no steps.
 There’s lots of light from hull ports and long coach roof windows, and ergonomic handrails provide safe, easy movement in rough seas.
 The companionway has secure handholds and curved steps.
 Berths are the longest and widest in this yacht’s size category.
 Length overall with bowsprit is 47’4″, beam is 14’8″, fuel capacity is 63 gallons and water capacity is 163 gallons.
 The Sunsail 47.4 is peppy and easy to handle.
-No doubt, there will be some informal racing as you head from one port to another!
+No doubt, there will be some informal racing as you’re sailing in Mallorca!

 Heather and Nate will assign crews to each of the four yachts, based on resumes we ask you to fill out when you sign up, and the Atwaters will sail as cruise leaders aboard one of the yachts.
 This cruise is open to graduates of Offshore Sailing School and sailors with experience on boats of at least 26’.
 Participants should have Bareboat Cruising Certification or equivalent experience, and those who are chosen by the Atwaters to be “Skipper” and “Navigator” on each boat will need to carry the US Sailing IPC (International Proficiency Certificate) which you can easily get if you have US Sailing Bareboat Cruising Certification.
 Yes, you may participate if you are accompanying a qualified sailor and only have graduated from our Learn to Sail course, but it is not a cruise for beginners.